| CONFUCIUSLife and Deeds

 and when Jan Ch'iu collected the increased taxes, Confucius

-On at least two occasions Confucius gave advice to Duke Ai
+declared that he was no disciple of his.43 On at least two occasions Confucius gave advice to Duke Ai

 during his last years at Lu.
 When asked how to gain the support